 Search terms people used to find this page:

-- recommended fuel type for 2013 toyota tundra
+- fuel grade for a 2019 toyota tundra 4 6 liter

 Yes — we know you bought a truck.
 You didn’t buy it to save gas.
 You bought it to do stuff.
 We get it.